How to Install or Move Apps to External SD Card in Any Android Phone

 I’ve already move two games which consumes around 1GB of internal storage using the FolderMount.
 And it’s working perfectly.
 Just a reminder, since the data files are already in your SD card, there might be a change in the performance of the app, specially during load times.
 Reading and writing speeds also depends on the type of SD card you use.
-Be sure to have a fast and reliable micro SD card like this one.
+Be sure to have a fast and reliable micro SD card.

 I’ll make a tutorial later on how you can move apps to external sd card using the FolderMount.
 In the mean time, if you want to try the said app, you can download FolderMount here, and if you are satisfied with the app, and would want unrestricted access, you can purchase the Premium version for only $1.99.
 You can purchase it by going to the settings/options menu of the app.

 So far this is only the app I know, that can really move apps to external SD card even on latest Android smartphones like Samsung Galaxy S4, and newer version of Android OS like 4.2.2.

 If you find this article to be helpful, please do share this with your friends or network.